What's color got to do with it? Face recognition in grayscale

 {\it Achromatopsia is a condition characterized by a partial or total absence of color vision.
 People with complete achromatopsia cannot perceive any colors; they see only black, white, and shades of gray.} \cite{Medline}

-Deep convolutional neural networks (CNNs) have powered impressive accuracy gains in many areas of computer vision.
-In particular, the NIST Face Recognition Vendor Test \cite{Grother_NIST_2019} characterizes gains in face recognition from using deep CNNs as an ``industrial revolution.''
-Current state-of-the-art (SOTA) face matchers, such as ArcFace \cite{Deng_CVPR_2019}, AdaFace \cite{Kim_CVPR_2022}, and MagFace \cite{Meng_cvpr_2021}, use different loss functions in training a ResNet \cite{he_cvpr_2016} deep CNN backbone.

-The size of the training set, in terms of the number of identities and the number of images, is a crucial factor in determining the accuracy of a deep CNN face matcher.
-Web-scraped, in-the-wild face datasets were popularized by Labelled Faces in the Wild (LFW) \cite{lfw}.
+Web-scraped, in-the-wild face datasets were popularized by Labeled Faces in the Wild (LFW) \cite{lfw}.
 Numerous web-scraped, in-the-wild face datasets have been introduced since LFW, increasing in size seemingly every year.
-While the MS1Mv2 dataset \cite{guo_ECCV_2016} continues to be a widely-used training set, more accurate versions of matchers can be trained using newer, larger datasets such as Glint-360k \cite{An_ICCV_2021} and WebFace \cite{zhu_CVPR_2021}.
-All of these web-scraped, in-the-wild training sets contain images in RGB color format.
+While the MS1MV2 dataset \cite{guo_ECCV_2016} continues to be a widely-used, more accurate versions of matchers may be trained using newer, larger datasets such as Glint360K \cite{an_iccv_2021} and WebFace \cite{zhu_CVPR_2021}.
+All of these training sets contain images in RGB color format.
+State-of-the-art face matchers such as ArcFace \cite{Deng_CVPR_2019}, Partial FC \cite{an_iccv_2021}, AdaFace \cite{Kim_CVPR_2022}, QMagFace \cite{terhorst_wacv_2023} and MagFace \cite{Meng_cvpr_2021}, use different loss functions in training a ResNet \cite{he_cvpr_2016} backbone, and the training sets for all of them contain images in RGB color format.
+Color is essential for some general computer vision tasks \cite{Engilberge_ICIP_2017,de_2021_ICCV,singh_2020_arxiv}.
+But do current deep CNN face matchers actually use color to achieve better accuracy than they could using grayscale?

-There is no question that color is essential for some general computer vision tasks \cite{Engilberge_ICIP_2017,de_2021_ICCV,singh_2020_arxiv}.
-But do current SOTA deep CNN face matchers actually use color to achieve better accuracy than they could with grayscale?
-The answer is important because training deep CNNs is notoriously memory- and compute-intensive.
-Color images require 3 times the memory of native grayscale, and 3 times the weights in the early layer of the CNN.
-Using native grayscale rather than color, the same deep CNN could potentially be trained on 3 times the number of images, using 1/3 the weights in the first layer.